network-digital-twin/network-models/strict-priority.md

 def sp_dequeue(Q) -> x*:
   Q' = sort Q by descending q.p
-  for q' in Q':
+  // start from more prioritized queue for q' in Q':
     if q' is not empty:
-      x* = q'.poll()
+      // retrieve the next packet in FIFO manner x* = q'.poll()
       return x*
-  return null
+  // all queues are empty, no packet to transmit return null
 ```